English | Help | Sign in

 2. A screen allowing you to choose your book properties will appear.
 Here you can set your reading direction as Left-to-Right or Right-to-Left.
 Below that, an option to enable Facing Pages will be shown.
 If Facing Pages is enabled, your comic’s pages will appear side-by-side when viewed in landscape orientation on enabled devices.

 3. Click the Choose File button.
 If you are importing a PDF file, navigate to the PDF on your local hard drive, choose the file, and click Open.
-If your comic pages are in JPG format, select all JPEG images and click Open.
-Note that the JPG files will be imported in the order they are selected, so name your files sequentially for best results (eg. comic-0001.jpg, comic-0002.jpg)
+If your comic pages are in JPG or PNG format, select all the images and click Open.
+Note that the image will be imported in the order they are selected, so name your files sequentially for best results (eg. comic-0001.jpg, comic-0002.jpg)

 4. Your comic is imported and displayed in Kindle Create.